Reading PostgreSQL Execution Plans with EXPLAIN ANALYZE

 Rows Removed by Filter: 47

-Two things jump out.
-First, the customers Seq Scan throws away 195k rows to keep 4k — an index on customers(country) would help.
-Second, the inner Index Scan runs 4,120 times and filters out almost everything it fetches.
-A composite index on orders(customer_id, created_at) lets the index condition do both jobs:
+Two things are remarkable here.
+The customers Seq Scan drops 195k rows to keep 4k, so an index on customers(country) is required.
+And the inner Index Scan runs 4,120 times and drops almost everything it fetches, because the index only covers customer_id and created_at is left as a filter.
+A composite index moves both predicates into the index condition:

 CREATE INDEX ON customers (country);